hanada31/CrashTracker/README.md

 unzip Files/android12.0.zip -d Files/android12.0/

 # Run the tool
-## for apk files
+## for apk files (When using Windows, the separator should be changed from / to \)
 java -jar CrashTracker.jar  -path M_application -name cgeo.geocaching-4450.apk -androidJar platforms  -crashInput Files/crashInfo.json  -exceptionInput Files -client ApkCrashAnalysisClient -time 30  -outputDir results/output

-## for java libraries based on android framework files
+## for java libraries based on android framework files (When using Windows, the separator should be changed from / to \)
 java -jar CrashTracker.jar  -path M_application -name facebook-android-sdk-905.jar -androidJar platforms  -crashInput Files/crashInfo.json  -exceptionInput Files -client JarCrashAnalysisClient -time 30  -outputDir results/output

 you can config the -path, -name, -androidJar and -outputDir.